STEM-MBA Program

 - STEM-Data Analytics

-If you are applying to the STEM MBA prior to December 2025, your application form may not list the above Concentrations as options for you to select.
-Instead, you should select just "Accounting," "Finance," "Management Information Systems," or "Data Analytics" on your application, to ensure you are on track to complete the STEM MBA requirements.
-Your MBA program and Concentration will be updated to reflect STEM as soon as the option is available.
+If you are applying to the STEM MBA prior to Fall 2026, your application form may not list the above "STEM" Concentrations as options for you to select.
+Instead, you should select just "Accounting," "Business Analytics," "Finance," "Management Information Systems," or "Data Analytics" on your application, to ensure you are on track to complete the STEM MBA requirements.

 What if I’ve already applied to or am currently enrolled in the MBA program but want to switch to the STEM MBA program?